-As a new real estate licensee, you’ll need a place to hang your hat.
-That’s what a real estate brokerage is.
+As a new real estate licensee, the first step you’ll need to do is choose a real estate broker.
 The process of picking a broker can start early, as some states require that you be sponsored by a broker when you take your real estate exam.
+Don’t let the process of finding a real estate broker to work for intimidate you.
 We’ve put together some information to help you learn how to choose a real estate broker that’s right for you.

 Why it’s necessary to choose a real estate broker